Mouse & Rat Bait: Best Food Baits for Catching Rodents Quickly

 Most species of house mice will be enticed by a small piece of chocolate.
 You can try both regular chocolate and milk chocolate and see what works better.

-You can try using bird seed on its own or mix it into the peanut butter for a super-attractive bait for catching mice.
+You can try using bird seed on its own or mix it into the peanut butter for a super-attractive bait for catching mice and rats.
 Homeowners with a bird feeder may already know how much rodents like squirrels and mice love stealing bird seeds from the feeder.

 You have already won a big part of your battle against rodents if you have a cat or dog at home, but if the mice are still scurrying around like the pets are no big deal then you could try using wet pet food as bait for mouse traps.